 If weather conditions are not suitable to create a good learning environment and get the best out of the course, we arrange to postpone the course to another time.

-Do you have climbing experience in lead climbing on drilled sport climbing routes in typical places such as Frankenjura, Ith, Donautal or at your local climbing crags?
+Do you have climbing experience in lead climbing on bolted sport climbing routes in typical places such as Frankenjura, Ith, Donautal or at your local climbing crags?
 Then you have all the prerequisites to enter the world of trad climbing!

 In this course you will learn all techniques on how to protect clean or sparsely equipped routes with cams, nuts etc.